Fire

 Replacement of Aerial Truck

-“Ladder 2”, our current ariel fire truck, is over 25 years old and is no longer recognized by the fire underwriters survey due to its age.
-The replacement aerial truck boasts an extended reach of an additional 25 feet and features a platform at its apex.
+The replacement aerial truck, now in service, boasts an extended reach of an additional 25 feet and features a platform at its apex.
 This enhancement will provide a safer working environment for our firefighters and a more secure method of public rescue.
-We anticipate the arrival of this essential piece of equipment in early 2024.